iomete/on-prem-deployment/readme.md

 - `iometeAccountId`: Your IOMETE account id.
 You can find it on the IOMETE console: https://devapp.iomete.cloud/settings/orgs
 - `ingressSettings`: Data plane connection access point.
 This can be a load balancer, a node port or DNS that points one of these.
-  - `hosts`: List of hosts that can be used to connect to the data plane.
+  - `hosts`: List of hosts (LB IP, Data Node IP, or DNS) that can be used to connect to the data plane.
   - `port`: Port number to connect to the data plane.
 Can be LB or Node Port's port number.
+In the Node Port case, just leave it any port number.
+After installation complete, you can find the port number from the istio-ingress service and redeploy agent.
   - `https`: Whether to use https or not. https=true is highly recommended.

 Based on this, IOMETE create a DNS records (`<random_subdomain>.iomete.cloud` - e.g. `yl5p5b61.iomete.cloud`) which points to the given hosts.
 In https case, IOMETE also deploys necessary certificates to the data plane.
 No need to configure anything on the data plane side.